Nikbert/ThinWire_MRIGradientCoilDesign_python/README.md

-# ThinWire_MRIGradientCoilDesign
+# ThinWire_MRIGradientCoilDesign_python
-A gradient coil design tool for Magnetic resonance imaging (MRI)
+A python fork of the matlab based "ThinWire_MRIGradientCoilDesign" gradient coil design tool for Magnetic resonance imaging (MRI)

 This code demonstrates the use of thin wires to approximate a current density.
 In gradient coil design for MRI usually only the z-component